zmk5/zmk5.github.io/_posts/2019-07-26-ros2-tb3-ubuntu-iot.md

 classes: wide
 ---

-### Introduction

-One of the cool things about ros2 is that ROS Master is finally gone.
+One of the cool things about ROS 2 is that ROS Master is finally gone.
 The new DDS approach allows for interesting ways of controlling multiple autonomous agents without having to rely on a centralized ROS Master running the show.
-For this guide, I'll show you how to set up ros2 on a Turtlebot3 burger or waffle using Ubuntu Server IoT 18.04.
+For this guide, I'll show you how to set up ROS 2 on a Turtlebot3 burger or waffle using Ubuntu Server IoT 18.04.
 Why use this instead of Ubuntu Mate 18.04 like the Turtlebot guide suggests?
 Well, I've run into a lot of problems during the installation and its just kind of bloated.
 I don't Firefox, VLC, Thunderbird, Libreoffice etc. All I need is just a bash shell because I'm going to be writing most of the code for it on a different computer anyways.
 So let's start!

 NOTE: If you are not comfortable with just using a terminal, I suggest installing Ubuntu Mate 18.04 instead.
 Make sure to download and install the `armhf` version!